 The Bikeway is a proposed network of safe, accessible bicycle routes that extends from Clarksville to Elkridge and Laurel to Ellicott City.
 The Bikeway includes 10 percent of county’s Bicycle Master Plan.

 More than half of county residents, schools and parks ‒ as well as MARC stations and park and rides ‒ are within one mile of these routes.
 It is a core network that we can build off in the future to bring safer bicycling to every neighborhood.

 The Bikeway has strong support.

 Supporters include business, health, environment and transportation leaders such as Howard County General Hospital, the Chamber of Commerce and Columbia Association.
-Over 1,500 residents have called for the Bikeway.
+Two thousand residents have called for the Bikeway.

 However, the Bikeway is underfunded.

 We are advocating for $3 million in the next county budget to get the Bikeway rolling.
 It will take $3 million for each of three years to build out the network’s 31.6 new miles.
 Unfortunately, the county funded just a little over $2 million in the past three years combined.
 The Bike Master Plan will take decades longer than promised.